jumblexacm/jumble-bot/README.md

 ## STEP 4: Set up your Heroku CLI and local environment

 1. Store secrets in `.env`
-    - In your terminal, run:
+    - In your terminal, clone this repo and `cd` into its root directory

+    - Run:

           heroku config:get MONGODB_URI -s -a $HEROKU_APP_NAME >> .env
           heroku config:get BOT_CHANNEL_ID -s -a $HEROKU_APP_NAME >> .env